 These two words, porqué and por que, although they look nearly the same, have two different functions in a sentence.

-Note that porqué and por que, are different from por qué and porque which you are already familiar with from Difference between porque and por qué (because and why).
+Note that porqué and por que, are different from por qué and porque which you are already familiar with from Difference between porque and por qué in Spanish (because and why).